mdn/content/files/en-us/web/css/css_selectors/index.md

 {{CSSRef}}

 The **CSS selectors** module defines the patterns to select elements to which a set of CSS rules are then applied.
-We are provided with five combinators and more than 60 selectors.
+The CSS selectors module provides us with more than 60 selectors and five combinators.
+Other modules provide additional pseudo-class selectors and pseudo-elements.

+Selectors enable targeting HTML elements based on their type, attributes, current states, and even position in the DOM.
+Combinators enable being more precise in the elements you select by enabling specifying elements based on their relationship to other elements in the DOM.

+In CSS, selectors are patterns used to match, or select, the elements you want to style.
+Selectors are also used in JavaScript to enable selecting which DOM nodes to return as a [`NodeList`](/en-US/docs/Web/API/NodeList).

 ## Reference